 of group spaces.
 We call $\TTT^{\circ}$, $\AAA^{\circ}$ and $\BBB$ are the \emph{canonical formal models} of $T^{\circ}$, $A^{\circ}$ and $B$ respectively.

-Naturally $T^{\circ}$ is a quasi-compact open subgroup of the rigid analytic torus $T$, and hence we can obtain the push-out of the above extension: The natural morphism $A^{\circ} \to E$ is an open immersion, of which image is denoted by $E^{\circ}$. \cite[Theorem 1.2]{BL} says that the homomorphism $T^{\circ} \hookrightarrow A^{\an}$ extends uniquely to a homomorphism $T \to A^{\an}$ and hence to a homomorphism $p^{\an} : E \to A^{\an}$.
+Naturally $T^{\circ}$ is a quasicompact subgroup of the analytic torus $T$, and hence we can obtain the push-out of the above extension: The natural morphism $A^{\circ} \to E$ is an immersion of analytic groups, of which image is denoted by $E^{\circ}$. \cite[Theorem 1.2]{BL} says that the homomorphism $T^{\circ} \hookrightarrow A^{\an}$ extends uniquely to a homomorphism $T \to A^{\an}$ and hence to a homomorphism $p^{\an} : E \to A^{\an}$.
 This $p^{\an}$ is called the \emph{Raynaud extension} of $A$.
 Note that we have a commutative diagram of group spaces.
 It is known that $p^{\an}$ is a surjective homomorphism and moreover $M := \Ker p^{\an}$ is a lattice.
-Thus $A^{\an}$ can be described as a quotient of $E$ by a lattice $M$.
+Thus $A^{\an}$ can be described as the quotient of $E$ by a lattice $M$.

 We recall the valuation maps next.
 Taking account that the transition functions of the $T$-torsor (\ref{Raynaudext}) can be valued in $T^{\circ}$, we can define a continuous map

 as in \cite{BL}, where $n := \dim T$ is called the \emph{torus rank} of $A$.
 In fact, we can take an analytic subdomain $V \subset B$ and a trivialization such that its restriction induces a trivialization